-Makerspace Kits are available for use within the library, and usage of must be supervised by library or teaching staff.
+Makerspace Kits are available for use within the library; usage must be supervised by library or teaching staff.
 The kits have been created for YRL member libraries to hold programming events in their library; individual items are not to be loaned to patrons for home use.

 Requesting a Makerspace Kit